” How about that.

 Being your true, unusual self not only increases the likelihood of rejection.
 It makes rejection feel more personal and naturally more painful.

-The very qualities that make you extraordinary, like the ability to have an original idea or a fresh take on an old one, are derided by a world that loves the familiar and rewards obedience.
+And the very qualities that make you extraordinary, like the ability to have an original idea or a fresh take on an old one, are derided by a world that loves the familiar and rewards obedience.

 The topper…many artists don’t even fit in with other artists.